HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![Select Publish Date for new content](../../../../../assets/Set_publish_date_new_content_HCL_Content_Composer.png)

-8. If done, select **Save** to save your settings and create your new content template, or **Save and Close**, which will create your new content template with the saved settings and will redirect you to the new content template's location in the Content Composer Dashboard.
+8. When done, select **Save** to save your settings and create your new content.
+You can also select **Save and Close** to create your new content with the saved settings and keywords.
+The **Save and Close** option redirects you to the new content's location in the Content Composer dashboard.

-## Create new content from a content template in Search Results view
+## Creating new content from a content template in Search Results view

 Users can also create new content via the Search Results view.